-Both the technological developments and the introduction of legislation on inclusive education (‘passend onderwijs’) in August 2014 led to the question of whether higher education is prepared sufficiently for adolescents with hearing disabilities.
-Looking at the performance of hearing-disabled young people with current hearing aid technology (including cochlear implant), it is expected that an increasing number of adolescents with hearing disabilities will register for higher education.
+Both the technological developments and the introduction of legislation on inclusive education in the Netherlands in August 2014 led to the question of whether higher education is prepared sufficiently for adolescents with hearing disabilities.
+Looking at the school performance of hearing-disabled young people with current hearing aid technology (including cochlear implant), it is expected that an increasing number of adolescents with hearing disabilities will register for higher education.
 So far, several studies aimed mostly at the younger age groups (pre-school, primary education).
-With this study, the experiences and skills of adolescents with hearing disabilities are identified.
-This PhD research focuses on adolescents with hearing disabilities (hearing implant or (CI) or hearing aid users) and studies the facilities needed within higher education to let adolescents with hearing disabilities participate in higher education.
+This PhD research focuses on adolescents with hearing disabilities, explores their experiences and skills, and identifies what is needed to let adolescents with hearing disabilities participate in higher education.

 Mapping and analysis of the experiences, needs and (language) skills of adolescents with hearing disabilities, so that recommendations can be formulated for accessible higher education for this group.